Blog Writing 101

 Next, you need to decide what to write about.
-Choose a topic that you find interesting or are knowledgeable about so that you can contribute to conversation.
+Choose a topic that you find interesting or are knowledgeable about so that you can contribute to the conversation.
 Once you have your general topic selected, you can get more specific with a working title and then eventually, a final title.
 A working title will help guide you in your writing process, keeping you on the right track.
-For example, one of our Juicebox blogs started with the broad idea of business cards and then we decided to get more specific with the working title “How to create a great business card.”
+For example, one of our Juicebox blogs started with the broad idea of business cards, and then we decided to get more specific with the working title “How to create a great business card.”
 The final title ended up being “How to Design a Business Card.”
 This is an example of how to turn a general topic into a working title and ultimately into a final title.

 Create an Outline